zheeeng/OSX-devconfig-formula/Homebrew/README.md

 		brew doctor

-    If everything goes well, you will get message: `Your system is ready to brew.` Otherwise, follow the prompted instructions.
+    If everything goes well, you will get the message: `Your system is ready to brew.` Otherwise, follow the prompted instructions.

 ## Uninstall